1,504 students (49% male, 51% female); 49 states and territories represented; 1% international.

 A Philosophical Habit of Mind

 - Hillsdale College Classes average around 15 students, with an overall student-to-faculty ratio of ten-to-one.
 Nearly 90 percent of Hillsdale faculty members hold terminal degrees in their field.
-The College offers thirty-two traditional majors, seven interdisciplinary concentrations, and nine pre-professional programs, the most popular of which include business, history, politics, English, education, and the sciences.
+The College offers thirty-one traditional majors, six interdisciplinary concentrations, and nine pre-professional programs, the most popular of which are English, History, and Economics.
+The College also has a graduate school for Politics, where students can earn an MA and PhD.

 Every Hillsdale student forms strong relationships with peers and faculty members.
 Each student’s experience is impacted academically, socially, and spiritually by the people that surround them.